 The average Aussie isn’t going to do that.
-So from there you can still get a line of credit however it’s not so popular anymore.
-And then from there it morphed into what’s called an offset account.
-That’s how an offset account came about because the popularity of line of credit waned.
+So from there, you can still get a line of credit however it’s not so popular anymore.
+And then from there, it morphed into what’s called an offset account.
+That’s how an offset account came about because of the popularity of the line of credit waned.
 And so they come up with another product.
 Because if you go to the United States, the funny thing there is all the savings and loans and the banks and so forth.
 When you go in there, they offer you a free clock or a free this or free that to take your mortgage over here.
-Now it’s product features, cash back offers by the banks and so forth for you to refinance to them.
+Now it’s product features, cashback offers by the banks and so forth for you to refinance to them.
 So there are ways to use offset accounts to your advantage.
 Just little bits and pieces of techniques that you can use, strategies you can use to pay that mortgage off faster.

 And what we do is we sit down with clients and work out what their budgets are, what they’re spending their money on, helping them get a little bit of focused awareness where the cash flow is.
 See if there’s any extra they can pull out of their budget to put into the home loan.
 Because at the end of the day, with all these different techniques and strategies, four, five, six, seven years down the road the dividends are immense because we’re dealing with compound interest and banks understand compound interest very well.
 That’s why they set up that amortisation table over 30 years.
-That takes you 11-14 years to get to the halfway mark with you mortgage repayments.
-Half is theirs and half is yours, prior to that, it’s mostly the bank’s.
+That takes you 11-14 years to get to the halfway mark with your mortgage repayments.
+Half is theirs and half is yours, prior to that, it’s mostly the banks.
 But it’s learning how to discipline yourself to reduce that mortgage balance to the point where you get to a point in your life where you start looking at financial freedom and that’s what everybody dreams and aspires to.
 And that’s what we try to help people with.

 It is not as easy to get a mortgage these days, that is why you need to learn about some of the subtleties that go into taking out a mortgage.